 This gentle cat breed is considered hairless.
 Although, some Donskoys have either very short peach-fuzz fur or patchy fur.
 Some Donskoy kittens are born entirely hairless while others lose their hair gradually, depending on the hair losing gene they inherit.

-Donskoy thrives on companionship, and they are best suited for those who love spending time and interacting with them regularly rather than being left alone for long periods.
-Their friendliness and social nature make them ideal pet for young children and companions for other pets.
+The Donskoy cat thrives on companionship, and they are best suited for those who love spending time interacting with them regularly rather than leaving them alone for long periods.
+Their friendliness and social nature make them an ideal pet for young children and companions for other pets.